 Tele-audiology — A Transformative Solution

-Tele-audiology or the utilization of telemedicine to provide audiological services, is the future.
+Tele-audiology or the use of technology to provide audiological services, is the future.
 Audiologists are challenged to find ways to differentiate themselves and draw patients/consumers to their practices/clinics.
 Adopting technology to provide hearing healthcare from a distance might be the critical factor that the profession needs to grow beyond its current limited reach.
 Moreover, convenience and mobility are becoming key factors influencing consumer decisions everywhere — from shopping for apparels to shopping for health care, including audiological services.

 More importantly, it must be understood that the need for audiology solutions worldwide far exceeds the profession's capacity to deliver — specifically in the areas of education & training, screening, diagnosis and intervention